microsoft/STL/README.md

 all tests which use the `/BE` or `/clr:pure` options are unsupported.

 The `SKIP` result code indicates that a given test was explicitly skipped by adding a `SKIP` entry to the `expected_results.txt`.
-A test may be skipped for a number or reasons, which include, but are not limited to: it being an incorrect test; it taking a very long time to run; it failing or passing for the incorrect reason.
+A test may be skipped for a number of reasons, which include, but are not limited to:
+* being an incorrect test
+* taking a very long time to run
+* failing or passing for the incorrect reason

 # Block Diagram